MeysamBavi/adaptive-anti-dos/README.md

 # Adaptive Anti DoS
-A self-adaptive system for mitigating DoS attacks to servers.
+This repository belongs to a Bachelor Project at Shahid Beheshti University about designing a self-adaptive system for mitigating DoS attacks on servers.

 ## How to Run
 1. Install and configure [*docker swarm*](https://docs.docker.com/engine/swarm/)